MetanoKid/coding-scars/_drafts/tdd-triple-triad.md

   * All `Cells` in the grid start empty.

-So let's do the same thing, but this time I won't be listing the steps in the TDD checklist.
+Let's start with the test:

 {% highlight scala %}
-class CellSpec extends FlatSpec with Matchers {
+class DefaultCellSpec extends FlatSpec with Matchers {
-  behavior of "A Cell"
+  behavior of "A Default Cell"

   it should "start empty" in {
-    new Cell().isEmpty should be (true)
+    Cell.Default.isEmpty should be (true)
   }
 }
 {% endhighlight %}

 As you can see, we've created a separate testing unit for our `Cell`.
-Apart from that, it's basically analogous to the `Board`'s.
+Apart from that, it's basically analogous to the `DefaultBoardSpec`.
 Now, it must compile.

 {% highlight scala %}
-class Cell {
+object Cell {
-  def isEmpty = ???
+  val Default = Cell()
 }

+case class Cell() {
+  def isEmpty: Boolean = ???
+}
 {% endhighlight %}

 Does it fail?

 {% highlight text %}
-[info] BoardSpec:
-[info] A Board
-[info] - should start empty
-[info] CellSpec:
+[info] DefaultCellSpec:
-[info] A Cell
+[info] A Default Cell
 [info] - should start empty *** FAILED ***
 [info]   scala.NotImplementedError: an implementation is missing [info]   ...
+[info] DefaultBoardSpec:
+[info] A Default Board
+[info] - should start empty
+[info] - should have 3 rows
+[info] - should have 3 columns
+[info] - should have 9 Cells
-[info] Run completed in 961 milliseconds.
+[info] Run completed in 541 milliseconds.
-[info] Total number of tests run: 2
+[info] Total number of tests run: 5
-[info] Suites: completed 2, aborted 0
+[info] Suites: completed 3, aborted 0
-[info] Tests: succeeded 1, failed 1, canceled 0, ignored 0, pending 0
+[info] Tests: succeeded 4, failed 1, canceled 0, ignored 0, pending 0
 [info] *** 1 TEST FAILED ***
 {% endhighlight %}

 Yes, it does.
 Can we fix it?

 {% highlight scala %}
-class Cell {
+case class Cell() {
   def isEmpty: Boolean = true
 }
 {% endhighlight %}

 {% highlight text %}
-[info] CellSpec:
+[info] DefaultCellSpec:
-[info] A Cell
+[info] A Default Cell
 [info] - should start empty
-[info] BoardSpec:
+[info] DefaultBoardSpec:
-[info] A Board
+[info] A Default Board
 [info] - should start empty
+[info] - should have 3 rows
+[info] - should have 3 columns
+[info] - should have 9 Cells
-[info] Run completed in 331 milliseconds.
+[info] Run completed in 529 milliseconds.
-[info] Total number of tests run: 2
+[info] Total number of tests run: 5
-[info] Suites: completed 2, aborted 0
+[info] Suites: completed 3, aborted 0
-[info] Tests: succeeded 2, failed 0, canceled 0, ignored 0, pending 0
+[info] Tests: succeeded 5, failed 0, canceled 0, ignored 0, pending 0
 [info] All tests passed.
 {% endhighlight %}

-Yes, we can!
-Good job!
+Yes, we did it!
+Great job!
+Now, for the refactor.

-### Colored Cells

-Next item in the list:

-  * Each `Cell` has a `Color`.

-Let's create the test:
+Have you noticed we've defined `Board.isEmpty` and `Cell.isEmpty` but they aren't related yet?
+We're going to do it now.
+Let's rewrite `Board.isEmpty` as:

 {% highlight scala %}
-it should "be Neutral by default" in {
-  new Cell().color should be (Neutral)
-}
+def isEmpty: Boolean = cells.forall(_.isEmpty)
 {% endhighlight %}

-To make it compile, let's first model the `Color` itself.
-We're not going to allow user-defined colors via hexadecimal values or anything fancy.
-Instead, we'll define them ourselves (we know they will be `Red` and `Blue` because we've seen the rules):

-{% highlight scala %}
-sealed trait Color

-case object Neutral extends Color case object Red     extends Color case object Blue    extends Color
-{% endhighlight %}

-And now we update `Cell` to have a `Color`:

-{% highlight scala %}
-class Cell(val color: Color = ???) {
-  def isEmpty: Boolean = true
-}
-{% endhighlight %}

-Running the tests will make more than one fail!
-That's okay, because we're adding new functionality that affects other tests.
-Let's first fix the previous test so only this new one fails:

-{% highlight scala %}
-it should "start empty" in {
-  new Cell(Neutral).isEmpty should be (true)
-}
-{% endhighlight %}

-{% highlight text %}
-[info] BoardSpec:
-[info] A Board
-[info] - should start empty
-[info] CellSpec:
-[info] A Cell
-[info] - should start empty
-[info] - should be Neutral by default *** FAILED *** [info]   scala.NotImplementedError: an implementation is missing [info]   ...
-[info] Run completed in 376 milliseconds.
-[info] Total number of tests run: 3
-[info] Suites: completed 2, aborted 0
-[info] Tests: succeeded 2, failed 1, canceled 0, ignored 0, pending 0
-[info] *** 1 TEST FAILED ***
-{% endhighlight %}

-Okay, so an empty `Cell` doesn't hold any `Card`, so there's no meaningful `Color` assigned.
-Let's say the default value will be `Neutral`:

-{% highlight scala %}
-class Cell(val color: Color = Neutral) {
-  def isEmpty: Boolean = true
-}
-{% endhighlight %}

-So now all tests pass!

-Refactor time!
-This time we do have some code to refactor: the `Neutral` we added to the first test isn't necessary anymore, because we're using the default `Cell` definition in that test.
-Let's rewrite it back to:

-{% highlight scala %}
-it should "start empty" in {
-  new Cell().isEmpty should be (true)
-}
-{% endhighlight %}

-Tests keep passing after the refactor!
+All tests pass with this refactor, so we're very happy!

 -------------------------